Bradley M. Cosgrove

 - $1 million settlement with a Hospitalist group following the death of a patient who underwent knee surgery.

-- $1 million verdict for a woman who suffered permanent injuries due to improper administration of a medication. (settled during trial)
+- $1 million settlement for a woman who suffered permanent injuries due to improper administration of a medication. (settled during trial)

 As a young Chicago personal injury attorney, Brad began his career as a trial lawyer.
 As a matter of fact, he undertook his first jury trial just one day after he received his law license on behalf of a woman permanently injured as a result of being hit by a car as she legally crossed the street within a crosswalk.
 Within five months after being sworn in as an attorney in Illinois, he gave the closing argument in a case that resulted in a $3 million gross verdict on behalf of a family who lost their father in a trucking accident.
 As he worked to establish himself as a leading Chicago medical malpractice and personal injury attorney, Brad was reported to be the youngest lawyer in Illinois to obtain a verdict in excess of a million dollars.
 This verdict was affirmed by the Illinois Appellate Court in U.S. Bank v.
 Lindsey, 397 Ill.
 App.
 3d 437 (1st Dist.
 2009), and the case solidified logo liability in trucking cases throughout Illinois.